Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the

 How Long Will it Take To Lose My Fat Belly?

-Using these four simple rules, it only took me a few weeks to notice a difference.
-This is how I did it:
+Using these four simple rules, it should only take a few weeks to notice a difference.
+This is the game plan:

 Weeks One and Two – Skip Breakfast

-Had a drink of fruit or vegetable juice instead of breakfast to help get rid of the previous day’s gastronomic abuse.
-I drank water throughout the day.
-By lunchtime, provided I had by then been to the bathroom, I ate myself to the full.
+Have a drink of fruit or vegetable juice instead of breakfast to help get rid of the previous day’s gastronomic abuse.
+Drink water throughout the day.
+By lunchtime, provided you've been to the bathroom, eat yourself to the full.
 Ditto for dinner time.
-By the third day or so, my stomach size had already shrunk slightly from skipping breakfast and from being allowed to have had a rest for a few hours in the morning.
-I did this for two weeks.
+By the third day or so, your belly will already shrink slightly from skipping breakfast.
+Do this for two weeks.

 Weaning the Stomach